fabri1983/sgdk-video-player/README.md

 	- check _Switch 2 Palettes positions_
 	- check _Start at [PAL0,PAL1] first_
 	- enter 24 (192/8=24 strips per frame) at input _Reset every N strips (This only needed if strips per frame is an odd number)_
-- Download the images and move them at res\rgb folder.
+- Download the images and move them into `res\rgb` folder.

 5) Edit cache tiles configuration to analyze new tiles Open file `res_n_header_generator.js` and edit variables `enableTilesCacheStats` and `loadTilesCache` accordingly.